criccomini/criccomini.github.io/_posts/2018-10-29-models-microservices-should-be-using-same-continuous-delivery-stack.md

 ---
 layout: post
-title:  "Your models and microservices should be using the same continuous delivery stack"
+title:  "Models and microservices should be running on the same continuous delivery stack"
 author: chris
 categories: [ devops, machine-learning ]
 featured: true